PBearson/ESP32-With-ESP-PROG-Demo/README.md

 * **Devices -> USB -> FTDI Dual RS232-HS**

+The USB controller may also be named **Future Devices Dual RS232-HS**

 Open VSCode.
 We are going to import an example "hello world" project into our workspace.
 Click on the PlatformIO icon on the left side of the screen.
-In the `Quick Access` menu, click on `PIO Home -> Open` to open the PIO Home page.
+In the `Quick Access` tab, click on `PIO Home -> Open` to open the PIO Home page.
 The screenshot below shows how to do this:

 ![Open PIO Home](images/open_pio_home.png)